-Similar to jewelry, polished and rough gemstones are now increasingly making its way into e-commerce and social media platforms.
+Similar to jewelry, polished and rough gemstones are now increasingly making their way into e-commerce and social media platforms.
 Gemstones face problems similar to their jewelry counterparts when it comes to photography.
 That is, most gemstones are very small in size and exhibit special properties when interacting with light.
 However, under the right lighting conditions gemstones, can be presented beautifully and professionally to create positive buying behavior.

 At Picup Media, we’ve simplified both the gemstone photography and videography process.
 If you’re new to 360-degree gemstone videos, you can start shooting perfect 360-degree gemstone videos using just the following:

 1. Your smartphone

 Before smartphones, we had just phones.
 The phone camera has progressed significantly since the initial release of the first camera phone in November 2000, the Sharp J-SH04.
 The camera had a 0.11MP rear camera and a 256 color display which is hardly anything exciting.
 Fast forward to 2005 when the Sony Ericsson K750i with a 2MP camera was released.
 Then began the race of camera phones to have the highest number of megapixels in the camera, with the release of the Nokia 808 Pureview boasting a 41MP camera in 2012.

 After years and years of development, mobile phone companies had decimated the camera industry, with your point and shoot cameras literally gone extinct.
 The modern smartphone allowed users to use a single device to capture high-quality images and videos and instantly share them with the world.
 It’s not different for doing business – images and videos are essential parts of selling where customers expect information to be readily available.
 There’s no need for your everyday gemstone trader to use professional cameras and lens kits for their photography.